mrossini-ethz/parseq/README.md

 Within its body, rules from outside are still defined and can be redefined without affecting the outside.
 The rules from outside are saved before entering the body and restored when the body returns.

+You can clear all rules in the active namespace by calling the `clear-rules` function.

 ## Example code
 There is a collection of real world examples inside the repository [here](https://github.com/mrossini-ethz/parseq/tree/master/examples).
 It is a good place to start if you want to learn about parseq.